Resistance to treatment comes in different forms. It is a proven fact in many diseases and a variety of treatments.

 - There’s a signaling system inside the cell that is upregulated.
-It is known as mTORC1/ATF4.
+It is what we call mTORC1/ATF4.

 - This signaling system triggers an increase in serine.
 This is a non-essential amino acid and a metabolite in prostate cancer.

 - There’s an increase in the expression of an enzyme.
-It is known as phosphoglycerate dehydrogenase.
+It is phosphoglycerate dehydrogenase.